gripfastistech/FileIndexer/README.md

  - iconv: sudo apt install libc6 and/or(?): sudo apt-get install -y php-iconv
  - antiword: sudo apt install antiword
  - xls2csv: sudo apt install xls2csv
+ - catppt: sudo apt install catdoc
+ - strings: apt-get install binutils
+ - unzip: apt-get install unzip

 ## Configuration

 Documentation missing, check the FileIndexer.config.php file directly.

 By default, FileIndexer will try to use the command line tool "pdftotext" to index PDF files.
 However, by setting `$wgFileIndexer_OCRisActive = true;` in your LocalSettings *before* requiring the extension, the "convPDFtoTXT" tool will be used, which uses optical character recognition (OCR) to scan and index PDF files.
- - catppt
- - strings
- - unzip

 ## Configuration